johnsonjh/isnewer/README.md

      notice and this notice are preserved.
 This file is offered "AS-IS", without any warranty. -->

-# isnewer - A utility to compare file modification dates
+# isnewer - compare file modification dates

-`isnewer` is a re-implementation of AT&T Research UNIX V8 `newer(1)`.
+A free implementation of AT&T Research UNIX V8 `newer(1)`.

 ## Overview